 Phase Three will include further office buildings, extension of the open space and further improved accessibility for pedestrians, and will be delivered on a phased basis up to 2020.

 The scheme will ultimately deliver up to 370,000 sq ft of offices, along with attractive public spaces outside the railway station, improved car parking facilities and a wide range of cafes and shops at ground floor.
 Ease of access to the town centre is a major feature.

 The car park has LED lighting to cut down on energy consumption and light pollution.
 There are five electric car charge points and a dedicated cycle hub with space for 50 cycles, entry cards, changing rooms and lockers for cyclists.

-The site will become an exceptional business location and will make a significant contribution to the continued renaissance of Stockport town centre.
+The site has become an exceptional business location and is making a significant contribution to the continued renaissance of Stockport town centre.

 Public/Private Partnership of the Year

 Insider North West Property Awards 2017